 Teach your child first and then teach your child how to teach other kids.
 Rather than just tell other kids they’re wrong and mean for thinking ballet is only for girls, teach your child to understand that they may not have any exposure.
 Use this as an opportunity to educate, not berate.
 If you provide your son (and other kids!) with the tools he needs to talk about this new hobby, he’ll be much happier and more confident in taking classes.
 You – and your son – can share really cool information, like that football players often take ballet lessons for coordination, increased flexibity and injury prevention!
 Don’t believe it?
 Check out this video!

 We’d had some good conversations about boys and ballet, but my son needed to be exposed to it in our every day lives.
 We started with one of our favorite activities – watching YouTube videos while the girls nap.
 Usually we watch videos of animals or sometimes point of view videos of roller coasters.
 Instead of the usual, I asked him if he wanted to see some really cool videos of boys doing ballet.
 He was riveted as we watched videos of men leaping, spinning, a partnering with ballerinas.
 He saw male ballet dancers as strong and skilled, and was soon leaping around the house.

 Since then, we’ve also watched one of my favorite movies Center Stage – and then watched it again.
 And again.
 And again.
-We went to the library and found some awesome books like Ballerino Nate, The Only Boy in Ballet Class, and Going to my Ballet Class.
+There is an AMAZING brand new book out called Harrison Dwight, Ballerina and Knight.
+This is an adorable rhyming picture book with an empowering message that challenges stereotypes and is perfect for all boys.
 We’ll also be taking the kids to the ballet soon.
 Just like any other passion we would have, we’ll feed it with exposure.
 Kids into baseball go to games, play catch at home, watch games on TV with Dad and have books and toys and movies that reflect their interests.
 Dance should be no different.

 Find the right studio